Effluent Management

 • Contingency measures

-The following list of service provider businesses have undertaken industry training and are able to offer farmers relevant services with respect to planning, design and management.
+The following list of service provider businesses have achieved a level of competence based on successfully completing all assessments and course requirements for the Design Livestock Effluent Systems Course and are able to offer farmers relevant services with respect to planning, design and management.

 Get the most out of effluent - Fert$mart